kartik-v/yii2-tree-manager/README.md

 yii2-tree
 =========

-An extended tree widget for Yii Framework 2 based on the [JSTree jQuery plugin](http://www.jstree.com/).
-This plugin provides interactive trees and is easily extendable, themable and configurable.
+An extended tree widget for Yii Framework 2.

 ## Demo
 ### _Extension is under development_